About the Scholarship and the MBA

 Do I have to take either the IELTS or TOEFL tests?

 Candidates whose first language is not English or who have not studied at an English speaking university are required to take either the TOEFL or IELTS tests.

 Are there any age restrictions to apply for scholarship?

 No, there are no age restrictions to apply for the Scholarship.

 I have not mentioned my interest in the Skoll Scholarship in my online MBA application.
 Can I still apply?

-Yes, send an email to the MBA admissions office stating your interest in applying for the Skoll Scholarship and your application will be sent to us for consideration.
+Yes, send an email to the MBA admissions office stating your interest in applying for the Skoll Scholarship and we will send you the Skoll Scholarship application at the appropriate time.